 PTSD is a form of anxiety where extreme life stress triggers a number of persistent symptoms.

-If you or someone you know has been diagnosed with PTSD, you’ve probably already tried other therapies and or medication.
-Often, many symptoms remain.
-As an alternative to medications, neurofeedback can often help people reduce or eliminate drugs related to PTSD symptoms as their brains become more stable.
+If you or someone you know has been diagnosed with PTSD, you’ve probably already tried other therapies or medication.
+Unfortunately, for many people conventional therapies and medications don’t fix the problem

 The problem is in the brain.
 Something has triggered a severe stress response, which ends up producing a number of symptoms.
 The person can’t turn it off.
-How do you turn it off?

-Turn Off the Stress
+Turn off the stress

+Research has clearly shown that PTSD is a brain-based disorder.
 By training the brain, the individual learns to increase calm and regulate how they respond to stress.
 Training can also help target those areas of the brain implicated in PTSD.
 Brain training is brain learning.
-Once the client becomes skilled at calming themselves, they can maintain that state without further training.
-Many professionals report this often reduces the reliance on medications.
+Once you become skilled at calming yourself, you can generally maintain that state without further training.
+Many professionals report that brain training often reduces reliance on medications.

-Australia and Severe PTSD
+Australia and severe PTSD